Find a Part Now

 Weight has been reduced by 30 kg (66 lb).
 The initial engine range comprises 1.4-litre TSI (148 bhp) and 2.0-litre (197 bhp) petrol options, plus two 2.0-litre TDI diesel engines, rated at 140 PS (103 kW; 138 hp) and 168 bhp (125 kW; 170 PS).
 The rear doors now slide open rather than being hinged.

 In March 2020, Volkswagen ceased production of the Sharan MPV for the Chinese market in favor of the brand new model, China-only Volkswagen Viloran.
-Meanwhile, the car is still available in Europe after more than 12 years' presence.
+The car remained in available in Europe after more than 12 years' presence.

 The VW Sharan was discontinued in the UK in 2021 but continued to be available elsewhere in Europe.
 However, in October 2022, the VW Sharan finally ended production in Portugal after more than a decade of production of the second generation model.
 No replacement is planned as the market has shifted away from large MPVs to crossovers and SUVs.